ParaCoToUl/noarr-pipelines/docs/hardware-manager.md

 };
 ```

-The code shows, that the allocation interface is very low-level.
+The code shows that the allocation interface is very low-level.
 It works with plain void pointers.

 We can register such allocator into the hardware manager like this: